madzraman/bios611project/README.md

 # Introduction

 In this project, we will be investigating U.S. flight delay data from 2022.
 This data was taken from Arvind Nagaonkar's larger Flight Delay dataset on Kaggle (https://www.kaggle.com/datasets/arvindnagaonkar/flight-delay/data), which contains flight data from the Bureau of Transportation Statistics from January 2018 - April 2023.

+As mentioned by Arvind Nagaonkar in the Kaggle notebook, the dataset includes information about flights' scheduled and actual departure and arrival times.
+Note that this data set focuses on delayed flights, not cancelled or diverted flights.
+A detailed description of the columns can be found at the Kaggle link above.

+# Subsetting of the Data

-However, due to the size of the whole data set (~6 GB), we choose to only look at a subset of data, flights from 2022, for this project.
+Due to the size of the whole data set (~6 GB), we choose to only look at a subset of data, flights from 2022, for this project.
 We chose data from 2022 as it is representative of a nearly back-to-normal post-pandemic world.
 Thus, the trends we find should be the most similar to present day and useful for future predictions.

 We chose to further subset the 2022 flight data by randomly sampling one third of the data from every month to maintain the uniform distribution of flights month by month.
 This reduced the nearly 6 GB of data down to about 2 GB which was much more manageable to work with (for free) through Github Large File Storage (more details below).
 Note that the script that cuts the full 2022 data set down to one third of the size is included in this repo in 'R_scripts/cut_2022_onethird.R' for reference, but it is not a functional script in the context of this repo.
 The data contained in the `source_data` directory is already one-third of 2022 data, and is worked with directly for all other scripts used to create the final report.

-As mentioned by Arvind Nagaonkar on his Kaggle notebook, the dataset includes information about flights' scheduled and actual departure and arrival times.
-Note that this data set focuses on delayed flights, not cancelled or diverted flights.
-A detailed description of the columns can be found at the Kaggle link above.

-# Steps to Run this Project (and create report)
+# Steps to Run this Project

 ## 1. Clone the Repository